-So, when I recently heard about an online manifesto called “Citizen Therapists Against Trumpism“ I easily opted to sign it.
+When I recently heard about “Citizen Therapists Against Trumpism“ I easily opted to sign it.
 Others, though, may have some doubts, so the creator of the manifesto, family therapist and psychology professor (University of Minnesota) Bill Doherty, has posted a FAQ For Therapists on the related website.
 A sampling of quotes:

 We have to be concerned with public mental health and the social conditions that promote human flourishing or dysfunction, which means public involvement–a citizen politics…